ZetCode

 string fname = $"{user.FirstName} {user.LastName}";

-First, we join the first and last names into a full name.
+The first and last names are combined into a full name using interpolation.

 Console.WriteLine($"|{fname, -15}|{user.Salary, 8}|");